Rotarians packed 50,000 meals for hungry people across globe

 Rise Against Hunger gets food and life-saving aid to the world’s most vulnerable people, and works to end global hunger.
 Established in 1998, it has provided more than 225 million meals in 73 countries.

-In addition, each attendee is asked to bring a food item, for example tinned beans, tinned/packet soup, pasta etc, for distribution to local food banks within the Bolton Lever district.
+In addition, each attendee were asked to bring a food item, for example tinned beans, tinned/packet soup, pasta etc, for distribution to local food banks within the district.

-“This is an ideal team building event for local businesses, with employees who want to get involved in a hands-on humanitarian project,” added Dr Mene.
+“This was an ideal team building event for local businesses, with employees who want to get involved in a hands-on humanitarian project,” added Dr Mene.

-The event is open to volunteers from church groups, youth organisations, community groups, clubs and service organisations.
-Individual volunteers and family groups are also very welcome to join us.
-Children are welcome, (aged five and above) when accompanied by an adult.
+The event was open to volunteers from church groups, youth organisations, community groups, clubs and service organisations.
+Individual volunteers and family groups werw also very welcome to join us.
+Children were welcome, (aged five and above) when accompanied by an adult.